ANNE LISTER HAD MANY CONNECTIONS TO THE NORTHOWRAM AREA

 Stump Cross Inn – This was a new building erected when the Northowram turnpike was constructed and the old inn was buried underneath the spoils of Godley cutting.

 Lower Brear – This place was in a state of disrepair when Anne decided to put it back into order and install her tenant.
 An ancient property stretching back in time to the Hemmingway family in the 15th century.

 There are plenty of other connections that Anne shared her experiences of daily activities such as Coley Church, Spring Head manor and Mytholme.
-All will be revealed in the new 36 page booklet soon!
+All revealed in the new 36 page booklet!

 FIND OUT MORE!

 If you are interested in finding out more about Anne Lister whether it is the properties, people or experiences she recorded within the area, we hold an extensive archive.

 Please contact the society if you require a guided walk featuring Lister historical content.
 We have various ones that are suitable for those who may find the terrain too steep but would like to experience the places that Anne Lister would have walked herself.

 A circular walk around Shibden parkland that involves Cunnery Lane and wood as a stopping point then towards the hall and down to the lake area is an easy walk for young and old.